cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 ### *Format 2*, from 1926 to 1933

 This second format starts with patent US1583767A and ends with patent US1920166A.
-All the information are contained in a header just below the title.
+All the information is contained in a header just below the title.

 We extract 4 different "entities".